Read the affiliate disclosure page to find out how can you help Windows Report effortlessly and without spending any money. Read more

 Running an antivirus program it’s essential for your system’s security.
-Windows 10 comes with a built-in antivirus, Windows Defender, that can protect your system against a variety of malware and related threats.
+Windows 10 and Windows 11 come with a built-in antivirus, Windows Defender, that can protect your system against a variety of malware and related threats.

 Windows Defender is a solid antivirus, but sometimes Windows Defender won’t be able to perform a quick scan.
 This can be a problem, and speaking of Windows Defender, here are some similar issues that users reported: